gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/build-procedure.md

 To uninstall QEMU from a Windows machine, use the `qemu-uninstall.exe` program.

-On macOS and GNU/Linux, the GNU ARM Eclipse QEMU install folder is self-contained and removing it is enough for completely removing the application.
+On macOS and GNU/Linux, the GNU MCU Eclipse QEMU install folder is self-contained and removing it is enough for completely removing the application.

 ## Test